-- 1. The Certified Organization shall collect information on the source of the fiber, through a due diligence system to address the likelihood of sourcing from controversial sources.
-This includes: - a.
+1. The Certified Organization shall collect information on the source of the fiber, through a due diligence system to address the likelihood of sourcing from controversial sources.
+This includes:

+- a.
 Identification of tree species, or list of tree species potentially included, by their common name and or their scientific name where applicable. - b.
-Country and region of harvest of the fiber. - c.
-If requested by their customer, provide the information required in a. and b.

-- 2. The Certified Organization can consider fiber low risk and exempt from due diligence when: - a.
-Procured from a supplier with a valid SFI Section 2 (SFI Forest Management Standard) certificate, or other acceptable forest management standards, that clearly indicates that the source is within the scope of the certification; or - b.
-Procured from a supplier with a valid SFI Section 3 (SFI Fiber Sourcing Standard) certificate that clearly indicates that the source is within the scope of the certification and/or the due diligence system; or - c.
-Procured from a supplier with a valid SFI Section 4 (SFI Chain-of-Custody Standard), or other credible chain-of-custody standard certificate and/or due diligence system; or - d.
-Procured from a supplier with a valid SFI Section 5 (SFI-certified Sourcing Standard) certificate that clearly indicates that the source is within the scope of the certification and/or due diligence system.
+Country and region of harvest of the fiber. - 2.
+The Certified Organization can consider fiber low risk and exempt from further due diligence when: - a.
+Procured with a valid SFI Section 2 (SFI Forest Management Standard) certificate, or other acceptable forest management standards, that clearly indicates that the source is within the scope of the certification; or - b.
+Procured with a valid SFI Section 3 (SFI Fiber Sourcing Standard) certificate that clearly indicates that the source is within the scope of the certification; or - c.
+Procured with a valid SFI Section 4 (SFI Chain of Custody Standard), or other credible chain of custody standard certificate; or - d.
+Procured with a valid SFI Section 5 (SFI Certified Sourcing Standard) certificate that clearly indicates that the source is within the scope of the certification; or - e.
+Sourced from recycled forest-based products.

 Performance Measure 11.2.
-The Certified Organization shall individually and/or through cooperative efforts involving SFI Implementation Committee(s) have a process to conduct a risk assessment.
+The Certified Organization shall have a process to conduct a risk assessment.

 - 1. The Certified Organization shall develop and implement a due diligence system (DDS) to manage the risk of sourcing fiber from controversial sources in accordance with the requirements of this standard. - 2.
-The DDS risk assessment shall classify material into low- and high-risk categories. - 3.
+The DDS risk assessment shall classify material into "low" and "high" risk categories. - 3.
 The risk assessment shall be carried out at the regional level unless risk is consistent at the national level. - 4.
 The Certified Organization shall review, and if necessary, revise its risk ratings on at least an annual basis. - 5.
 The Certified Organization shall conduct a risk assessment before the first time of delivery for each new region of supply.